firsec/StackVector/README.md

 This benchmark gives similar output in Visual Studio, GCC and Clang, even with optimizations on or off, which demonstrates a desirable merging of the flexibility of vectors with the speed of stack arrays.

-Allocating the vector is very simple: new_stack_vector(Type, name, size) where `Type` is the type of element in the vector, `name` is the variable name of the vector, and `size` is the maximum number of elements to allow in the vector.
+Allocating the vector is very simple: new_stack_vector(Type, name, size) where `Type` is the type of element in the vector, `name` is the variable name of the vector, and `size` is the maximum number of elements to allow in the vector. **The maximum item size can be variable and does not need to be constant! :D**

 Example:
 ```